 The list of States parties whose compliance with obligations set out in Article 17 of the Optional Protocol to the Convention against Torture and other Cruel, Inhuman and Degrading Treatment or Punishment (OPCAT) is substantially overdue is:

-(c) Bosnia and Herzegovina
+(b) Bosnia and Herzegovina

-(d) Burkina Faso
+(c) Burkina Faso

-(h) Democratic Republic of the Congo
+(g) Democratic Republic of the Congo